 - A copy of the child’s state issued (not hospital issued) Birth Certificate has been submitted to Veronica Olson in the Parish Office;

 - And Veronica Olson has spoken with you and confirmed the date of Baptism.
 You can reach her at [email protected] or 206-364-7900.

 When considering candidates for the role of godparent(s), the following requirements must be met:

-- Although one godparent is sufficient, when there are two, one must be male and one must be female.
+- Although one godparent is sufficient, when there are two, one must be male and the other must be female.
 The minimum number of godparents is one, the absolute maximum is two.

 - They must take the “Godparent Commitment Form” to the Catholic Church that they are registered, active parishioners at and request that the Pastor or a Parish staff member sign and stamp the parish seal on the form.
-This serves as confirmation of the potential godparent’s active parishionership and good standing in the Church by their parish.
+This serves as confirmation of the potential godparent’s active parishioner status, baptism preparation class completion, and good standing in the Church by their parish.

 If you have any further questions about Infant/Child Baptism, please contact the Director of Liturgy & Parish Life, Veronica Olson, at 206-364-7900 or [email protected].